binder

 Benchmarking: retrieving and comparing against reference results

 You can access all the latest results for classification, clustering and regression directly with aeon.
 These results are all stored on the website timeseriesclassification.com.
 This notebook is about recovering the latest results.
 Because of software changes, these may vary slightly from published results.
-If you want to recover results published in one of our bake offs, see the notebook Loading bake off results.
+If you want to recover published results, see the notebook on loading published results.
 We update the results as we get them.
-If you want to see the latest results, there are listed here Latest results or just call the function below.
+If you want to see the latest results, they are listed here.

 [1]: